-Using the inventory tracking tools and formulas above and doing a regular inventory audit, you can keep your business operating smoothly, avoid surprise inventory shrinkage, and focus on increasing sales and revenue.
+Using the inventory tracking tools and formulas above and a regular inventory audit, you can keep your business operating smoothly, avoid surprise inventory shrinkage, and focus on increasing eCommerce sales and revenue.

 Here is one example of lead time: if a particular supplier takes a month to get an order to a customer but they need it in two weeks, the purchaser hasn’t accounted for lead time.

-Another example of lead time is the following: a buyer is informed of their company’s production deadline in six weeks.
-They research suppliers and find one that has a lead time of two to two and a half weeks.
-This gives them enough time to place the order, have the products arrive, and finish production with a couple days of time to spare.
+Another example of lead time is that a buyer is informed of their company’s production deadline in six weeks.
+They research wholesale products after learning how to find vendors from a wholesale directory and find a supplier with a lead time of two to a half weeks.
+This gives them enough time to place the order, have the products arrive, and finish production with a couple of days to spare.

-Lead time is rarely accounted for in the economic order quantity (EOQ) model, because it’s impossible to standardize lead times across industries.
+Lead time is rarely accounted for in the EOQ model because it’s impossible to standardize lead times across industries.
 That being said, it’s necessary to incorporate lead time into your EOQ whenever possible.

 Lead time affects cost by changing the value of in transit inventory.
-The lower value or less time inventory spends in transit, the less it costs.
-The higher value or more time inventory spends being shipped, the greater it costs.
+The higher the value or more time inventory spends being shipped, the greater it costs.
+The lower value or less time inventory pays in transit, the less it costs.

-For example, 15 units of a product that’s only in transit for a week has a much lower in transit cost than 500 units of a product that’s in transit for three weeks.
-Lead time has a direct relationship with expense, because the more time passes between ordering materials and selling the products, the more it costs you.
+For example, 15 units of a product that are only in transit for a week have a much lower transit cost than 500 units of a product that’s in transit for three weeks.
+Lead time is directly related to expense because the more time passes between ordering materials and selling the products, the more it costs you.